Welcome to IIBA Research Triangle Park Chapter.

 Article V – Chapter Board of Directors

-A. Board Officers: The Board shall consist of the following officers elected by the membership as defined below:
+Section 2.
+Board structure and terms of office.
+The Board shall consist of the following officers elected by the membership as defined below:

 d.
 Vice President, Membership